Highway 90 (Israel–Palestine): Highway

-The section of Highway 90 passing through the Jordan Valley was dedicated as Derekh Gandi (Gandhi's Road) after the late Rehavam Zeevi, an Israeli Minister of Tourism who advocated the transfer of 3.3 million Palestinians from Israeli-occupied territories and was so right-wing that he barely remained within the outer perimeter of political acceptability, and was assassinated by Palestinians, who was nicknamed after Mahatma Gandhi.
+The section of Highway 90 passing through the Jordan Valley was dedicated as Derekh Gandi (Gandhi's Road) after the late Rehavam Zeevi, an Israeli Minister of Tourism.

 The section of Route 90 passing the Dead Sea is named Dead Sea Highway and is the lowest road in the world.
 It is along this stretch of road that Masada, Ein Gedi nature reserve, Ein Gedi Spa, Qumran Caves, and Ahava are located.
 It is here that Route 90 intersects with Route 1, making it a major international tourism artery for travellers between the Sea of Galilee, Jerusalem and the Dead Sea.

 There is no actual four-way intersection with Route 1.
 When travelling south along 90 from the Jordan Valley, the road intersects the eastern end of Route 1 at Beit HaArava Junction.
 Route 90 continues by turning left at the junction, then again turns south.
 A short distance later, Route 90 continues via a right turn at Lido Junction.

 The section of Route 90 passing through the Arabah is named Arava Highway.
 When built, the Arabah section of the proposed Railway to Eilat will be located near the Arava Highway in many places along the route.